 Ukraine, an independent country which was part of the former Soviet Union, is located just west of Russia.
-The country is now home to less than 45 million people (though it is unknown how much less because of the war-torn areas of the East) and is nearly the size of Texas.
-Ukraine is bordered to the north by Belarus, to the west by Poland, Slovakia, Hungary, Romania, and Moldova, and to the south by the Black Sea (and Crimea).
+The country is now home to less than 40 million people (though it is unknown how much less because of the war-torn areas of the East) and is nearly the size of Texas.
+Ukraine is bordered to the north by Belarus, to the west by Poland, Slovakia, Hungary, Romania, and Moldova, and to the south by the Black Sea (though currently Russia controls Crimea).

 From August 2014 to September 2015, we lived in Kiev (Kyiv), which is the capital city of and the largest city in Ukraine.
 With about 3 million people (similar to the population of the Minneapolis-St. Paul metro area) it is the 8th largest city in Europe.